openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 voltages are no longer within the rated specification.
 This should force an immediate shutdown.
-However, the system clock of a developer workstation was observed to significantly deviate from the expected value following during a series of ~1 second brown outs.
+However, the system clock of a developer workstation was observed to significantly deviate from the expected value during a series of ~1 second brown outs.
 This machine did not use a UPS at the time.
 However, the PWR_OK mechanism should have protected against this.
 The observation of the PWR_OK signal failing to force a shutdown with adverse consequences (to the system clock in this